EASS-HIT-PART-A-2022-CLASS-III/MailsGenerator/front/README.md

-# MailsGenerator - Frontend
+# Mails Generator - Frontend

+Mails Generator is a service that creates personalized emails for your business.

-This is the frontend of the project
+This is the frontend of the project built with Streamlit

 build the image:
 ```